royalapplications/docs/src/r2023/royalserver/general/general-configuration.md

 **Copy Troubleshooting Information**

-This function copies Royal Server troubleshooting information that may be included in a ticket to the clipboard.
+This function copies Royal Server troubleshooting information that can be included in a support ticket to the clipboard.

+> [!NOTE]
+> You might need to expand this section.

 The following information can be included:
-- Installed Licenses
+- Installed Licenses (the license key is truncated)
 - Configuration Information
 - Log Information (since the last restart)
 - Document Store Information (Royal Server needs to run for this information to be included)